tailcallhq/tailcallhq.github.io/outlines/how-to-use-graphql-aliases.md

 C. Implementing Aliases in Resolvers

-- Best practices for Resolver efficiency
+- Best practices for optimizing Resolver functions

 ## Optimizing GraphQL Queries with Aliases

 A. Role of Aliases in Optimization

-- Optimizing queries using Aliases
+- How Aliases optimize GraphQL queries

 B. Optimizing Query for better performance

-- Enhance performance using Aliases
+- Techniques to enhance query performance using Aliases

   (Example - Code snippets to showcase the optimization of queries using Aliases)